Ley789/SimpleRayTracer/Thesis/thesis.md

 $\vec{l_d}$ is the normalized vector $\vec{d} = \vec{l_p} - \vec{p}$ and $\vec{v}$
 is the negated normalized direction of the ray that intersected the object.

-A illustration of a scene with 5 spheres and changing specular coefficient is in
+A illustration of a scene with 5 spheres and changing specular coefficient is given in
-\autoref{fig:diffuse}.
+\autoref{fig:specular}.

 \begin{figure}[!ht]
 \centering